This policy provides guidelines to employees regarding the appropriate use, accounting and monitoring of state-owned credit cards.

 When making purchases with any state-owned credit card, the Cardholder should:

 Use NYS Certified Preferred Sources when an item is available from them.
-A list of these vendors can be found at: http://www.ogs.state.ny.us/procurecounc/pdfdoc/pslist.pdf.
+List of NYS Certified Preferred Sources

 Purchase items from NYS Certified Minority or Women Owned Businesses (MWBE), Service Disabled Veteran-Owned Business (SDVOB) or small businesses when possible.
-A helpful link or directory of MWBEs can be found at:
+Directory of MWBEs

 4.6.3.
 Purchase the item from an Office of General Services’ contract vendor when the item is available on statewide contract.
 To determine if a desired item is available on a state contract, you may request help from the Purchasing Department.